-In this case you’ll be looking at an entirely new home loan for your next purchase.
+If you keep your existing home, you’ll need an entirely new home loan for your next place.
+Just as your circumstances have likely changed since you bought your first home, it’s likely your home loan needs have changed as well.
 You can view and compare all our home loans to see which loan has the features to suit your needs.

 The amount you can borrow will depend upon a number of different factors such as:

-- Your ability to service any borrowings left on your existing property plus the new loan amount.
-Use our Budget Planner and Repayments calculator 1.
+- Your ability to service your current home loan on your existing property plus the new loan amount.

-- The total of your borrowings compared to your properties valuations.
-This may mean you could need Lenders Mortgage Insurance (LMI).
+- The total amount borrowed across both loans compared to your properties’ valuations (this may mean you need Lenders Mortgage Insurance).

 Things you should know